 The page has been translated by Gen AI.

-Using Container Registry with CLI
+Use Container Registry with CLI

-Managing Container Images with CLI
+Managing container images with CLI

-Logging in to Container Registry
+Log in to the Container Registry

-Logging in with an authentication key
+Log in with an authentication key

 1 docker login <registry_endpoint>